esl-epfl/x-heep/docs/source/ExternalPeripherals/dLC.md

 ```
 The 7th bit will be used by the sign (both in twos complement or in sign + absolute value mode).

-The `dt_mask` should be as many 1s in the position where `dt` will be found as bits were assigned to `dt`.
+The `dt_mask` should be as many 1s in the LSBs where `dt` as bits were assigned to `dt`.
 For example, following the previous case, and if we assign 4 bits for `dt`, the `dt_mask` should look like:
 ```
-0000 0111 1000 0000
+0000 0000 0000 1111
 ```

 So you don't have to think about it, here is how to compute the masks, and how to unmask the received value to extract `dlvl` and `dt`.